grafana/gel-app/README.md

-# GEL POC
+# GEL (Grafana Expression Language)

-As of Nov 1, 2019 GEL runs as a new type of Transform Plugin and works with Grafana master if the `expressions` flag under `feature_toggles` is set.
+GEL runs as a new type of Transform Plugin and works with Grafana master if the `expressions` flag under `feature_toggles` is set.
 This is only a backend plugin (front-end transform (expression) component as it is part of Grafana).

+This is an alpha/preview feature.
+It is currently subject breaking and major design changes.
+Enabling this feature currently allows one to bypass datasource permissions and security.

 ## Instructions